top of page

 Black Mountain Trail, New Hampshire

-Heading up the trail, you must take this fork to the left to reach the official Black Mountain Summit.
+Stay left at this fork to head to the official Black Mountain summit.

 Black Mountain Summit, White Mountains New Hampshire

-And here we are, 2,782 feet (848 meters) above sea level on the western edge of the White Mountains.
+And here we are, 2,782 ft above sea level, perched on the western edge of the White Mountains.

 Black Mountain Summit, White Mountains, New Hampshire